turingschool/career-development-curriculum-site/module_three/week_1_resumes_and_portfolios.md

 ---

 ### Learning Goals
-* Introduce career mapping to help set up best strategies for job search success
+* Review and refine your career vision and job search strategy
 * Utilize your job search strategy to customize your resume
 * Utilize your job search strategy to customize your alumni portfolio

-### What is a Career Roadmap?
-A career roadmap is a tool to help you navigate your job search by helping you to explore and reflect on the past, present and future as it relates to your career.
-Outlining your ideas for your career in this way helps provide context for all competencies related to job search such as, interviewing, resume building, negotiation, networking, and job search strategies.

-Start by making a copy of the [career roadmap template](https://docs.google.com/document/d/1yMlss8updK2zaTVPwUzcoBG2ws5zBWENjE2a-SjSPeM/edit) and filling it out to the best of your ability.
-It's okay if you don't know all the answers to the prompts yet.
-This is something that you'll continue to update over time as your understanding of your job search grows.

-Today as you start on this, consider these questions:

-* Based on what you filled out in the roadmap so far, what kinds of jobs will you be targeting?
-* What should your resume include to show that these are the jobs you’re both qualified for and seeking?
-* What questions or concerns do you have about building your tech resume?

-### Connecting your Roadmap to your Resume
+### Connecting your Career Vision and Professional brand to your Resume
-As you start to think about your resume, your career roadmap will serve as a foundation.
+As you start to think about your resume, your career vision will serve as a foundation.
 You can't build an effective resume until you know what story you want it to tell.
 And we'll start here by addressing a common misconception that resumes should be one-size-fits-all.
 Not only should you customize your resume for each job you apply to, but your resume should also be a **direct reflection of your job search strategy.**

 #### Technical Resumes Lead with Projects
 Since you are a software developer now, your software projects are an essential -- arguably, the **most** essential -- part of your new resume.
 You should include: